juergenweb/FrontendForms/README.md

 error messages to your needs.
 To make this better understandable, take a look at the example below:

-This is the way you write usually an email field by hand:
+This is the way you will usually write an email field by hand:

 ```php
     $emailfield = new \FrontendForms\InputfieldText('myemailfield');